 While ROAS might have been the guiding light of the past, one can’t forget that what are essentially Google’s metrics might not accurately reflect your client’s or company’s goals.

 The only way to sustain a ROAS-driven system is to layer different rules on product categories.
-Even geolocations seem to have an effect on ROAS targets; you might find, for example, that customer acquisition rate is higher in New York than in San Francisco.
+Even geolocations seem to have an effect on ROAS targets; you might find, for example, that the customer acquisition rate is higher in New York than in San Francisco.

 It’s hard to automate some things fully as you might not have the same targets across different locations and products.
 The only way to fix that right now is to move towards a conversion tracking and attribution system that takes smaller things into account, like locations and incrementality.